The Cleanest War: Critical reception and recognition

 The Cleanest War and Morning Again received mixed critical acclaim upon the extended play's release.
-Although a first review by Ox-Fanzine panned the release in 1996, a second review published in 1997 stated "The best release that has been released on Conquer the World Records to date is probably the Chokehold LP, but Morning Again could be the next big thing for Conquer the World."
+Although a first review by Ox-Fanzine panned the release in 1996, a second review published in 1997 stated "The best release that has been released on Conquer the World Records to date is probably the Chokehold LP, but Morning Again could be the next big thing for [the label]."
 Fracture's Sean McKee noted that "the band created thick chugging anthems, with scattered and intricate detail and guitar leads straight from the Bay Area thrash metal scene", while Christine Boarts at Slug and Lettuce opined "I absolutely love this band.
 Power-packed, heavy on the metal-hardcore that is all about the chugga chugga and judd judd chunks with a unique and nice balance of emo bits".

-The release, however, received criticism for its affiliation with Conquer the World Records, with critics pointing out that the record label had shady business dealings and was noted for its substandard layout designs.
+The release, however, received criticism for its affiliation with Conquer the World Records, with writers pointing out that the record label had shady business dealings, and was noted for its substandard layout designs.

-The band was quickly compared to its predecessor Culture, as well as to Despair, Unbroken, Snapcase, Deadguy, Chokehold, Earth Crisis, and Slayer.
+The band was quickly compared to its predecessor, Culture, as well as to Despair, Unbroken, Snapcase, Deadguy, Chokehold, Earth Crisis, and Slayer.
 With the term "metalcore" not yet a household name, Morning Again's style was described by critics as "new school mosh hardcore", "new school heavy hardcore", "metal-influenced hardcore", "hardcore heavy with metal", and "lending their hardcore influences with tight metallic elements".
 Reviewers described the music as powerful and having "fast cross-over metal riffs", "breaks with subsequent tempo changes", "heavy start and stop", and "mixing a robust collection of breaks and breakdowns".
-Praise was given for the use of acoustic guitar for a melodic effect in the opening of "Minus One".
+Praise was given for the use of acoustic guitar for "a melodic effect" in the opening of "Minus One".

-Staska's recording was praised as "good, clean production that enhances the metal aspect of the music".
-Most reviewers also complimented Moyal's spoken word style vocal delivery and noted his lyrics as well-written.
-However, some reviewers singled-out and mocked the lyrics about internet dependency in "America On Line", an obscure topic at the time.
+Staska's recording was praised as a "good, clean production that enhances the metal aspect of the music".
+Most reviewers also complimented Moyal's spoken word-style vocal delivery, and noted his lyrics as well-written.
+However, some reviewers (including Kent McClard of HeartattaCk) singled-out and mocked the lyrics from "America On Line", which dealt with internet dependency, an obscure topic at the time.